 Navigating Grandparent Custody and Visitation: Understanding Your Rights and Responsibilities

 When you win a grandparent custody case that puts you in a position like a parent after a divorce.
-Your grandchild’s parents may be ordered to pay you child support and there may be periods of visitation set up for them to be able to spend time with your grandchild during the year.
+The court may order your grandchild’s parents to pay you child support, and it may establish visitation periods for them to spend time with your grandchild throughout the year.
 Once you gain legal custody rights that opens the door to you being able to do things like take your grandchild to the doctor, enroll him in school, or do other things like this.

 Visitation and custody are both distinct goals to have.
-You need to think about which one you are prepared to take on.
+Consider which option you are ready to take on.
 Visitation would be like what you probably had with your grandchildren previously.
 You would be able to spend time with them, but you would have no legal responsibility to care for them.
 Custody, on the other hand, means that you would have more responsibility but also more rights when it comes to the life of your grandchild.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan